 The limits of major construction on the project are on I-30 between Ballpark Way and Great Southwest Parkway, and on SH 360 between Brown Boulevard/Avenue K and Road to Six Flags Street.

-Construction is scheduled to begin in Spring 2016, and is scheduled for completion in 2020.
+Construction began in Spring 2016, and is scheduled for completion in 2021.

 Williams Brothers Construction Company Inc. is TxDOT’s contractor for the interchange.